• Free Tours

 I couldn’t help mentioning this simply because their falafels are sooooo good.
 This is a fast-food style place so you will have to stand at the bar to eat your food.
 Their salad bar is yummy and you can keep topping up your pita here free of charge.

-Maoz Barcelona website
+Maoz website

 If visiting with meat-loving friends who do not want to eat vegetarian, there are some great Syrian and Lebanese restaurants that offer great meat and vegetarian dishes.
 Ugarit, although it has expanded to a few locations, has been maintaining the quality since I tried it for the first time many years ago.